-The City of Edinburgh Council is seeking the views of local residents on how to improve waste collection in the city centre World Heritage Site.
+A Council consultation seeking the views of local residents on how to improve waste collection in the city centre World Heritage Site has been extended until 28 January.

 During the next few weeks, the Council will be seeking views from the public by inviting all people within the area to fill in an online survey on how to modernise the waste collection service in this historic area.
+There is also to be a special roadshow for residents to have a look at some options available and have their say at the City Centre Neighbourhood Office, 1 Cockburn Street today, 10 January.

-The Council has already held a number of meetings and plans to carry out further meetings in due course.
+The Council has already hosted a number of meetings and is urging residents to have their say.

 At the moment, black bags are currently used but are ripped open by seagulls and vermin.
 This can lead to litter being strewn across the street.
-The current service means that all the household rubbish is thrown into one black bag - making it more difficult to recycle recycling.
-The Council wants to tackle these local issues, so that waste is better controlled, the area is kept clean and beautiful and there is a better uptake of recycling.
+The current service means that all the household rubbish is thrown into one black bag - making it more difficult to recycle.